luyadev/luya/docs/guide/app-themes.md

 ![theme-management](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/theme-management.png "LUYA theme management")

+**For each new and exists pages you have to set/change the selected layout file**

 > For developing purposes themes can also be activated withing the {{luya\theme\ThemeManager}} component with {{luya\theme\ThemeManager::$activeThemeName}} property.

 ## Additional path map (`pathMap`)